Hui o Ko'olaupoko Projects

 |

-Hui o Ko`olaupoko offers weekly opportunities for volunteering and education such as stream restoration, invasive species removal, native planting, native garden maintenance, water quality monitoring and public presentations.
+Hui o Ko`olaupoko offers opportunities for volunteering and education such as invasive species removal, native planting, native garden maintenance, water quality monitoring and public presentations.
 Participants at every event are educated on the health of the watershed, sources of pollutants and opportunities to take individual action for watershed health and ocean protection.